The Hardcore Holidayoff

 There’s an awkward swell of laughter from the minions the very second a familiar face leaps up from the crowd.

 Captain Yolun Zainatsi, who has been laying low all this time, finally emerges from cover to point his rifle at The Overlord.
 He pulls the trigger, and instantly his anti-magic gauges are overloaded, leading to an instant, gruesome explosion.
+The very second he was up for a fight, he’s killed.

 “Wonderful!”
 Chaos exclaims, an exasperated Magic Minion lowering her staff with a sigh.